What Are Operation and Maintenance Manuals?

-Operations manuals do not only possess information about the current operations of a plant O&M Manuals also help with preventative maintenance and include procedures for tracking data.
+Operations manuals do not only have information about the current operations of a plant.
+O&M Manuals also help with preventative maintenance and include procedures for tracking data.
 Usually, this includes information about lubrication requirements, equipment warranties, and replacement parts.
 There is usually a standard for collecting data for the construction-operations building exchange.
 COBie is a method of collecting information and data.
 Contractors use this data during construction and pass it on to company owners.
 This is usually the same information you need to deliver your project.
 The collection of this data through the design process and the regular usage of a plant help track how it depletes over time.
-Individual parts are replaced and maintained when they cause concern, rather than an entire plant being altered at one time.
+Individual parts are replaced and maintained when they cause concern, rather than an entire plant being fixed at one time.
 This means that interruptions to business operations are minimized.

-Due to the fact that Operations and Maintenance Manuals sometimes address large operations, there are pre-created templates for O&M Manuals.
+Due to the fact that Operation and Maintenance Manuals sometimes address large operations, there are pre-created templates for O&M Manuals.
 The government often contracts large industrial projects.
 Due to this, many government websites include archives and references to preexisting templates.
-For example, the Massachusetts government even has templates for various operations from mold remediation in schools, to the basics of bottling water.
+For example, the Massachusetts government even has templates for various operations from mold management in schools to the basics of bottling water.

 Although there are templates that already exist in relation to O&M, adaptation or creation of new templates is sometimes necessary.

 Although simple word processing software exists, manuals made on these platforms are very hard to update and modify.
 Word processing software saves manuals in a manner that makes it hard to track the newest copy.
 Employees mistake old manuals for new manuals.
-Therefore, utilize software that is specifically made for O&M manuals.
+Therefore, utilize software that is specifically made for Operation and Maintenance manuals.

 Employees need to find information quickly.
-Therefore, it is important that manuals use sections and readers can easily skim through the information.
-Also, the format and style need to be consistent.
+Therefore, it is important that manuals use sections with headings.
+This helps readers easily skim through the information.
+Also, the format and style should be consistent.

-When creating an O&M Manual, seek feedback from your manager.
-Feedback helps identify inefficiencies and flaws.
+When creating an Operation and Maintenance Manual, seek feedback from your manager.
+Feedback helps identify process delays and flaws.
 Manuals communicate the most important information to others.
 Prioritizing quality over quantity helps your documentation remain concise.
 Also, when the manager invests in the manual, they can help promote its proper use and improvement over time.

 It is important companies ask employees for feedback during the beginning stages of manual creation.
 Additionally, it is vital that companies ask for feedback when a manual is first used.
 If a manual is unclear, you can quickly address problems before they drastically impact operations.
-Set up a system to review and implement the best suggestions to make your operations and maintenance manuals more useful over the long term.
-The ‘s operation and maintenance manuals can be a valuable resource for the entire maintenance team.
+Set up a system to review and implement the best suggestions to make your operation and maintenance manuals more useful over the long term.
+These operation and maintenance manuals can be a valuable resource for the entire maintenance team.
 If you don’t have it in your organization yet, take the time to put it together.
 Remember that you can upload to the maintenance software program for easy access.
-Industries use computer based training when operations and maintenance manuals are Therefore, the IT department collaborates with the contract managers to create a system of learning.
+Industries use computer based training when operation and maintenance manuals are made digital.
+Therefore, the IT department works with the contract managers to create a system of learning.

-Overall, operations and maintenance manuals are important as operations get larger and larger.
-They promote safety, efficiency, and longevity in the industries that implement them.
-O&M Manuals cover a ginormous amount of information, so it is vital that they are well organized and simplified for the reader.
+Overall, Operation and Maintenance Manuals are important as operations get larger and larger.
+They promote safety, efficiency, and success in the industries that implement them.
+Operation and Maintenance Manuals cover a large amount of information, so it is vital that they are well organized and simplified for the reader.